 Behavioral changes.

-Health History (Column 1) — Overview
+Health History — Overview

-In addition to the guidance provided in the section above, directions specific to each category in Column 1 for each "Yes" answer are listed below.
-Feel free to ask other questions to help you gather sufficient information to make your qualification/disqualification decision.
+In addition to the guidance provided in the section above, directions specific to each item in the driver health history are discussed below.
+This is not an exhaustive list of probing questions.
+The examiner should gather sufficient information to make the qualification/disqualification decision.

-Any illness or injury in the last 5 years
+Any illness or injury

-A driver must report any condition for which he/she is currently under treatment.
-The driver is also asked to report any illness/injury he/she has sustained within the last 5 years, whether or not currently under treatment.
+A driver must report any current or past physical or mental condition.

 For information on specific medical conditions, see Part IV of this handbook.

-Head/brain injuries, disorders, or illnesses
+Head/brain injuries or illnesses (e.g. concussion)